r-o-b-o-t-o/strapi-azerothcore/README.md

 #### SOAP

--   **Host**: the hostname on which your AzerothCore worldserver is running.
+-   **Host**: the hostname on which your AzerothCore `worldserver` is running.
     See `SOAP.IP` in your `worldserver.conf`.
--   **Port**: the port on which your AzerothCore worldserver is listening for SOAP connections, usually `7878`.
+-   **Port**: the port on which your AzerothCore `worldserver` is listening for SOAP connections, usually `7878`.
     See `SOAP.Port` in your `worldserver.conf`.
 -   **Username**: the AzerothCore account name to connect with.
     Make sure that the account has a security level of `3`:
-    -   If you don't have an account for SOAP already, type this command in the `worldserver` console: `account create soap mypassword` (change `soap` and `mypassword` to your liking, they are the account name and password, respectively)
+    -   If you don't have an account for SOAP already, type this command in the `worldserver` console:
+        `account create soap mypassword` (change `soap` and `mypassword` to your liking, they are the account name and password, respectively)
-    -   Change the security level to `3` for your SOAP account by typing this command in the `worldserver` console: `account set gmlevel soap 3 -1` (change `soap` to the name of your SOAP account)
+    -   Change the security level to `3` for your SOAP account by typing this command in the `worldserver` console:
+        `account set gmlevel soap 3 -1` (change `soap` to the name of your SOAP account)
     -   [See AzerothCore's wiki on account creation](https://www.azerothcore.org/wiki/creating-accounts) for more info
 -   **Password**: the SOAP account's password

 You can press the "Test Connection" button to ensure Strapi is able to connect to your AzerothCore server via SOAP properly.

 ### Auth Database

+In the leftmost pane of the Strapi dashboard, go to "AzerothCore", then "Auth Database" under the Settings category

 -   **Host**: the hostname on which your MySQL database server is running
 -   **Port**: the port on which your MySQL database server is listening, usually `3306`